Travel guide

 Destination Roaming situation Recommended plan

-Spanish Pyrenees No roaming (your usual plan) Your SIM is enough; eSIM optional
+Spanish Pyrenees No roaming (your plan) Your SIM is enough; eSIM optional

 Andorra Outside the EU: expensive roaming Andorra or regional eSIM